-We have adapted our community engagement measures in line with current health advice regarding COVID-19.
-We want to give stakeholders safe and convenient options to engage with us and will continue to adapt our engagement approach in line with the health advice.
+We will adapt our community engagement measures in line with current health advice regarding the COVID-19 pandemic.
+We want to give stakeholders safe and convenient options to engage with us and will continue to adapt our engagement approach in line with any health advice.